We adhere to a strict privacy and confidentiality policy.

 All personal information disclosed to a counsellor at Nottingham Counselling Service is confidential.

-As you’d expect, we offer a confidential setting where people are free to talk safely without fear of rejection, criticism, or blame.
+We offer a confidential setting where people are free to talk safely without fear of rejection, criticism, or blame.
 All personal information disclosed to us will remain confidential within the organisation, (except in legal or very rare circumstances where the risk of imminent severe harm to yourself or others is present – even in these circumstances, information will usually only be disclosed with your full consent).

 We hold limited factual information about our clients in our IT records to assist in our administration and statutory obligations.
 This does not compromise the confidentiality of any individual.
 All records whether in paper or electronic form are kept secure, at all times.